olafbond/WorkFlowy-calendar-script/README.md

 HOW TO USE

 1. Get this Python script into your Python IDE.
+2. Install libs using pip: clipboard, datetime, locale, calendar.
-2. (optional) Get an .ics file from your Google Calendar.
+3. (optional) Get an .ics file from your Google Calendar.
 Put it in the directory with the script.
-3. Set constants in the script as you prefer.
+4. Set constants in the script as you prefer.
 Start with the constant TEST_10_DAYS = True
-4. Start the script.
+5. Start the script.
-5. Now the OPML code is in the clipboard.
+6. Now the OPML code is in the clipboard.
 Paste it into WF.

+Or, if you are brave, copy/paste opml code from files:
+- WF calendar 2025.opml
+- WF calendar 2026.opml